-40% of firms know nothing about the Apprenticeship Levy!
+40% of British firms know nothing about the UK Apprenticeship Levy!

 That statistic is according to a recent Telegraph survey.
 Before we explain, let’s answer your first question…

 Well, there’s an easy way to work that out.
-If your annual wage bill is below £3 million, this isn’t something you need to be planning for.
+If your annual wage bill is below £3 million, then the Apprenticeship Levy isn’t something you need to be planning for.
 If your bill is higher, then it is.

 If you do need to plan for it, this useful calculator should help you to understand how much you will need to pay – it will vary by industry.

 Clearly a typical SME won’t be affected by this new piece of legislation when it arrives in April, but some might.
 Schools in particular are one type of organisation that we work with that can easily drift into that bracket.

 Think of it as a toll – a 0.5% toll placed on businesses paying a wage bill of £3 million plus.

 No, it doesn’t just go straight into Downing Street’s coffers.
 The money will be redirected back to these businesses via digital accounts and will go towards other resources designed to support apprenticeship schemes.

 The bigger your business (calculated by your payroll), the more you’ll have to pay.
 This is where the calculator will help.

 Once you’ve paid your money, you’ll get access to government funding via an online portal.